moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/compliance-adherence-reporting/scalability_review.md

 ## Trigger conditions

-There are two paths by which a framework evaluation will be enqueued: via setting modification or via time.
+There are two paths by which a framework evaluation could be enqueued: via setting modification or via time.

-When a namespace setting is modified, jobs are enqueued to re-evaluate the namespace's frameworks against their applicable projects.
-Similarly, when a project setting is modified, a job is enqueued to re-evaluate the project against its applicable frameworks
+When a namespace setting is modified, for example, jobs may be enqueued to re-evaluate the namespace's frameworks against their applicable projects.
+Similarly, when a project setting is modified, a job is enqueued to re-evaluate the project against its applicable frameworks.

+The main disadvantage with an event-based trigger is that we have to maintain an extensive map of possible trigger points.
+This can be difficult to scale, requires special code for [any newly-added controls](#implementation-of-new-controls), and prone to breakage or inadvertent removal.

-In certain cases, a control expression must be evaluated on a recurring cadence; i.e. checking to ensure vulnerabilities are triaged within an anticipated SLO.
+Additionally, some controls may be impossible to tie to event-based reconciliation.
+In such cases, a control expression must be evaluated on a recurring cadence; i.e. checking to ensure vulnerabilities are triaged within an anticipated SLO.
 In these cases the framework must trigger a re-evaluation frequently.

+For this reason, the decision was made to use a cron-based approach to perform project compliance evaluations.

 ## Implementation of new controls